-- In the first column "Channel sampling rate", drop-down boxes are available for each channel to either select a sample rate or to exclude the channel from streaming (by selecting the "Disabled" option); - in second column "Data transform", drop-down boxes are available for each channel to enable/disable transforms.
+- In the first column "Channel sampling rate", drop-down boxes are available for each channel to either select a sample rate or to exclude the channel from streaming by selecting the Disabled option (under the lowest sample rate available).
+All channels can be stopped from being streamed by clicking the Disable All button.
+The same configuration can be applied to recorded channels by clicking the Copy to Data Record button.
+The default channel configuration can be applied by clicking the Restore default button; - in second column "Data transform", drop-down boxes are available for each channel to enable/disable transforms.
 Once a transform is enabled, the drop-down box will refresh allowing you to select the transform you want to apply; - in third column "SEED name", Location and Channel SEED codes can be configured.
-Options are greyed out with default values applied, they can be edited by clicking on the checkbox at the start of the cell; - in fourth column "RESPonse file" there are links to the RESP files associated to each of the seismic channels (see Section 2.10.2 for more details).
+Options are greyed out with default values applied, they can be edited by clicking on the checkbox at the start of the cell; - in fourth column "RESPonse file" there are links to the RESP files associated to each of the seismic channels (see Section 2.8.2 for more details).